Advance your career to Pediatric Nurse Practitioner (PNP)

 There are multiple potential educational pathways in nursing that could be right for you:

-Once you’ve earned an undergraduate nursing degree, you can become eligible to enroll in a PNP MSN or RN to MSN program.
+Once you’ve earned an undergraduate nursing degree, you can become eligible to enroll in an MSN, RN to MSN, or BSN to DNP program with a PNP specialization.

 Frequently Asked Questions